J.G.G. v. Trump: Appeals court

+Whistleblower report

 On June 24, Erez Reuveni, a former DOJ lawyer, filed a whistleblower report alleging that Emil Bove, the acting Deputy Attorney General, met with a small group of lawyers on March 14 and told them Trump would be invoking the AEA, flights were planned for that weekend, and if a court order attempted to prevent the flights, the DOJ "would need to consider telling the courts 'fuck you' and ignore any such order".
 Drew Ensign was among the lawyers in the meeting, and Reuveni alleged that Ensign falsely told Boasberg that he did not know whether the Trump administration was planning deportations under the AEA in the next 48 hours.
 Reuveni said he had listened to the March 15 court proceedings on the phone, and as soon as Boasberg certified the class and ordered that planes not take off or immediately return if already in flight, Reuveni emailed the State Department and the Department of Homeland Security (DHS) to alert them that "no one subject to A.E.A. in our custody can be removed" and "anyone in the air should be returned".
 He further alleged that in an email, DOJ lawyer Yaakov Roth said Bove told the DHS that despite Boasberg's order, the planes did not need to turn around because they were already out of US airspace.
 Reuveni's lawyers later released copies of text messages and emails sent on March 15 and March 16 that supported his allegations.